A Carolina Fisherman’s Christmas…..Steamed Oysters

 When it comes to Christmas, the folks along the Carolinas celebrate like most parts of the country.
 You know, with a fresh cut Christmas tree; none of that artificial junk like the people in the big cities put up.
 The tree has to be as big as your house will hold.
 Mine is only about 9 foot this year.
 It’s loaded with 40 years accumulation of ornaments that bear the names of our kids and grandkids.
 That’s a lot of construction paper yarn and glitter considering we have 7 of them combined.
 We also have a few ornaments that are extra special.
 Like the little United States Marine ornament that reminds us of the Christmas our son was serving in Iraq.
-Another special decoration is the big red bow that has graced the top of our tree for the nearly 40 years that we have been a family.
+That was the year a single candle burned in the window beside the “Blue Star” flag.
+Another special decoration is the big red bow that has graced the top of our tree for the nearly 42 years that we have been a family.

 Many of our kids have moved off to places like Atlanta, New Orleans and California (I didn’t even know they had Christmas in California).
 I thought they were too busy surfing and eating tofu to know about Christmas.
 Anyway, since most of the kids are elsewhere, we have come to enjoy what has become a traditional Carolina Christmas.
 That means getting our sweatshirts, jeans, and best most faded fishing hat, and calling the neighbors for a good old Christmas gathering.
 That involves hot, spicy Brunswick stew, a bushel or 2 of oysters that are steamed to perfection.
 We get ours at Seaview Seafood in Wilmington.
 Anthony and Jonathon are our go-to guys.
 They always throw in a few extra oysters in the spirit of the holiday.

 Now, you got to understand that we do this outside.
 An oyster roast in the house is like inviting your former in-laws to your wedding.
-Somethings bound to go wrong and there’s sure to be a smell afterwards.
+Something is bound to go wrong.
 Besides my wife never did like it when I brought the fire pit in the house.

 For a great neighborhood Coastal Carolina Christmas gathering you only need a few things: